-Franchise fees are charged to the service provider for the right to provide certain services and use town rights-of-way.
+Additional Franchise fees are a potential source of revenue to the town; they are charged to the service provider for the right to provide certain services and use town rights-of-way.
 Franchise fees are negotiated with various private companies (as authorized by Section 180.14 of the Florida Statutes) and are based on a percentage of the service provider's gross revenue.

-In August of 1997 Lee County added a 3% franchise fee for electric service which now yields \$7.5 million annually for the unincorporated area.
+In August of 1997 Lee County recently added a 3% franchise fee for electric service which is anticipated to now yields \$7.5 \$4 million annually for the unincorporated area (countywide).
 The town has never entered into a similar franchise agreement; electric bills within the town do not reflect a franchise fee and the town receives no revenue from Florida Power and Light.
 If the town were to charge the same 3% franchise fee as Lee County, it would yield over \$400,000 per year; at 6%, it would yield over \$800,000.

-The Cities of Fort Myers, Cape Coral, and Sanibel charge franchise fees for electricity and garbage hauling.
-At present, the only franchise fee charged by the town are for garbage hauling, which yields about \$80,000 per year.
+The Cities of Fort Myers, Cape Coral, and Sanibel charge franchise fees for electricity, telecommunications, cable television, and garbage hauling.
+At present, the only franchise fees charged by the town are for cable television and garbage hauling, which yields about \$80,000 per year.